fabien-marty/stlog/docs/faq.md

 ## Configuring `stlog` library without `setup()` and without `Output` objects?

 Yes, you can configure `stlog` library without custom shortcuts like `Output` or `setup()`.
 FIXME

+## What about if I don't want to use UTC for my logs?

+FIXME